 Taking all these elements into account and based on past research (Edward Segel and Jeffrey Heer; Nichani and Rajamanickam; Ian Bogost, Simon Ferrari and Bobby Schweizer), the visualizations were also classified according to a new typology proposed in the paper "A Typology for Data Visualization on the Web".

 The categories were chosen according to which elements are more prominent and which influence more the interaction that the viewer/user has with the visualization.
 In other words, it is possible to identify the types of visualizations by identifying what influences the interaction that the user/viewer has with the visualization and by identifying which visual elements are more prominent on the visualization.
 Still this categorization and the analysis of the examples have some subjectivity.
 These genres vary mostly in terms of visual and interactive elements that the genre has and are not mutually exclusive, being possible to combine genres to classify more complex visualizations.

 For more about this work check out this presentation.

 About the author

-I am originally from Madeira island but has been living in Lisbon since late 2004, where I moved to study at Universidade Nova de Lisboa.
-I am a free software enthusiast and an active member of the Ubuntu portuguese community.
+Originally from Madeira island, Ana has been living in Lisbon since late 2004, where she moved to study at Universidade NOVA de Lisboa.
+She is a free software enthusiast and an active member of the Ubuntu portuguese community.